telus/tds-core/guide/design/principles.md

 * Collaborate by involving cross-functional team members
 * Ensure design is technically feasible understand how it impacts performance
-* Share your ideas early and often to explore many different solutions and iterations.
+* Share your ideas early and often to explore many different solutions and iterations

 ## Think end-to-end